ApplETS/Notre-Dame-v3/README.md

 * Access to the student's schedules
 * And many more...

-_Note: This guide is available in: [Français](https://github.com/ApplETS/Notre-Dame/blob/master/README.fr.md)_
+_Note: This guide is also available in: [Français](https://github.com/ApplETS/Notre-Dame/blob/master/README.fr.md)_

 ## 🤖 [Android Application](https://github.com/ApplETS/Notre-Dame/tree/master/android)